 What Makes an Effective Supply Chain in Central America?

 In order to create a supply chain in Central America that effectively services customers’ needs and preferences, processes must be put into place to obtain raw materials and to manufacture, transport, distribute, and deliver products.
 Thus, the main objective of a regional supply chain is to provide items and materials in the quantity, quality, and time needed at the lowest possible cost.

 In order to achieve the creation of an effective and efficient supply chain, companies must:

 - Coordinate all relevant activities;

 - Respond appropriately to changes in supply and demand.

 Also, an effective supply chain in Central America is one that maintains a continuous and free flow of information during the entire process.
-At difference stages, there is a need to maintain relationships with suppliers, wholesalers, and customers, for example.
+At different stages, there is a need to maintain communication with suppliers, wholesalers, and customers, for example.